lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     write_data cracking.data

-The ``fix nvt`` command is employed to control the temperature of the system.
+The ``fix nvt`` command integrates the Nosé-Hoover equations of motion and is employed to control the temperature of the system.
 As observed from the generated images, the atoms progressively adjust to the changing box dimensions.
 At some point, bonds begin to break, leading to the appearance of dislocations.

+.. admonition:: Note
+    :class: non-title-info

+    Although the Nosé-Hoover equations were originally formulated to sample the NVT ensemble, using the ``fix nvt`` command does not guarantee that a simulation actually samples the NVT ensemble.

 .. figure:: figures/cracked-dark.png
     :class: only-dark